Billy Bush’s Wife, Sydney Davis, Files For Divorce 10 Months After Separation

 Over the course of the last two years, Billy Bush has seen his life change in more ways than one and it is far from over.
 Everyone remembers the incident with now President Donald Trump and the infamous interview, but personally, things are only getting harder.
-10 months after separating from Billy Bush, Sydney Davis has now filed legal documents to end their marriage and divorce from the former member of the Today show.
+Ten months after separating from Billy Bush, Sydney Davis has now filed legal documents to end their marriage and divorce from the former member of the Today show.

 Late on Friday, TMZ revealed that Sydney Davis had officially filed the necessary papers to divorce from Billy Bush.
 In those documents, she cites irreconcilable differences as the reason for their split.
 The couple originally separated back in September of last year.

 Sydney Davis and Billy Bush were married back in April of 1998 and have three children together.
-In the divorce papers, Davis is asking for joint legal and primary physical custody or their two youngest daughters – Mary (17) and Lillie (13).
+In the divorce papers, Davis is asking for joint legal and primary physical custody for their two youngest daughters — Mary (17) and Lillie (13).
 The couple’s third daughter, Josie, is an adult.

 In the court documents, it does state that Bush is going to get visitation with his two younger daughters.
 As for what else Davis is looking for in the split, she is definitely seeking spousal support from Bush as she will be seeking part of his huge settlement from the Today show.